 Consider that many of the candidates that you’re rejecting could be potential candidates for similar roles in the future.
-Communicating well with candidates through every step of the recruitment process will help establish your organisation as an employer of choice, leading to higher quality applicants in the long term.
+Communicating well with candidates through every step of the recruitment process will not only help establish your organisation as an employer of choice, it can also lead to higher quality applicants in the long term.

-If you’re concerned about how best to provide feedback, research suggests it doesn’t matter too much how you do it – an email, a phone call or even a text message – as long as you do.
+If you’re concerned about how best to provide feedback, you’ll be happy to know that research suggests it doesn’t matter too much how you do it – an email, a phone call or even a text message – as long as you do.
 But if you want to do it well, here are five tips to get you started: